 Congenital High Airway Obstruction Syndrome (CHAOS) is a rare condition due to blockage of the baby’s upper airway.
 This is a severe life-threatening condition that may involve the trachea (windpipe) or larynx (voice box).
 The obstruction may be complete or partial due to either a web-like membrane, narrowing of the airway (stenosis), or absence of the trachea or larynx (tracheal or laryngeal atresia).

-- Ultrasound in our Fetal Diagnostic Center to define the airway anatomy and look for other abnormalities
+- Ultrasound unit to define the airway anatomy and look for other abnormalities

 - Consultation with our Maternal-Fetal Medicine team